-These small grants are for projects and activities, which are focused on the local community, commemorate the service and sacrifice of local community members, and are primarily accessed by the local community.
+These small grants are for projects and activities that are focused on the local community, commemorate the service and sacrifice of local community members, and are primarily accessed by the local community.

-Some examples of STS-CG projects and activities include:
+Some examples of CG projects and activities include:

-- Development of a digital honour roll - Restoration of an honour board - Purchase of a cabinet to display military memorabilia - Installation of a flagpole to display Australian National Flags on days of commemoration.
+- development of a digital honour roll - restoration of an honour board - purchase of a cabinet to display military memorabilia - installation of a flagpole to display Australian National Flags on days of commemoration.

-Major Grants (STS-MG)
+Major Grants (MG)